CederGroupHub/AutoEMX/README.md

 Alternatively, download manually from the github repo Download button.

-After downloading, move the raw paper data into the Results/ folder to analyze it with AutoEMXSp, or add the folder's path to 'results_dir' within the provided analysis and quantification scripts.
+After downloading, run the Run_Analysis.py or Run_Quantification.py scripts within the folder.

 ---